suhang2000/DisCOD/README.md

-K=5 prompts of distinct reasoning perspectives and measuring how much the returned boxes disagree identifies the object-level localization failures that dominate pseudo-label noise, so the worst samples can be removed before distillation — all without ground truth.
-At inference time only the student runs.
+K=5 prompts of distinct reasoning perspectives and measuring how much the returned boxes disagree identifies the object-level localization failures that dominate pseudo-label noise, so the worst samples can be removed before distillation.
+Only the student runs at inference.

 ## Pipeline